Welcome to our Web Site

 Just to remind you that we are now growing an increasing number of plants in the open ground.
 This system has a number of advantages.
 The plants grow more naturally, forming a lovely rootball in the soil, with no fear of root-spiralling or being pot-bound.
 The plant itself will be more compact and the wood firmer and riper, already acclimatised to the weather and needing minimal staking.
 Thus the whole plant is more robust than the equivalent one pushed on in a container under protection.
 They are root-balled and wrapped (not to be confused with "bare root" which is much less satisfactory).
 We are having super results with this more natural approach.
 Typically we start lifting these from the end of October / early November dependant on the season.
 I shall be starting to take orders for the new season's crop in September once Torsten and I have completed our mammoth "pre-despatch season stock take" when I will be able to confirm precise size and price availability.

 So far I have uploaded all the Acer pages, and will continue through the rest as soon as I can.
 My intention is that these pages indicate what plants will be available as we head into the autumn planting season, and I have added lots of new descriptions.
 Of course, availability will change as soon as I start confirming orders, as numbers are decidedly limited on many plants.
 We have such a wide range that there are usually just a few of each variety.
 Thus the inclusion of a plant in these pages does not guarantee its availability.
-I have not included prices this season, becasue it is simply too complicated.
+I have not included prices this season, because it is simply too complicated.
 In many cases I have a wide range of sizes available, but only a few of each.
-As I have mentioned above, our preference is to offer our plants from the open ground becasue they establish so much better.
+As I have mentioned above, our preference is to offer our plants from the open ground because they establish so much better.
 Occasionally there are smaller / younger / less mature plants available in pots as well.
-I prefer not to let them go at that stage becasue they are still soft and immature, but that is an option if you need to keep the cost down.
+I prefer not to let them go at that stage because they are still soft and immature, but that is an option if you need to keep the cost down.
 Hence, when you enquire about availability, it would be great if you could give me an idea of what sort of size / budget you require.
 If you can do this by email, so much the better as my memory is not what it used to be, and it's much easier to reply in the office with lists etc in front of me.

 In the meanwhile, for your convenience, I am delighted to present a pdf version of our catalogue for the 2012-2013 planting season.